 What about non-meat eaters?
 How does the Stinking Bishop & Wild Mushroom Wellington sound?
 Pretty good, hey?

 Ever since landlord Nick Stephens brought in Four Legs as the restaurant residency the dynamic duo of Jamie Allan and Ed McIlroy (ex-Hill & Szrok and Bao Fitzrovia respectively) have transformed the foodie credential of this Islington local.

 What’s the Sunday roast?
 There are three options - aged wagyu rump with all the trimmings, whole roast chicken with french fries and aioli as well as lemon sole with pink fir potatoes.

 What about non-meat eaters?
 Each week you'll find a seasonal veggie offering - right now it's radicchio tardivo.

 Picked by the Guardian as serving one of the best Sunday lunches in the country, this neighbourhood Islington pub is one of a few gastropubs worth crossing town for.

 What about non-meat eaters?
-Pescatarians probably do better here, but there should be a vegan main option on the menu too, like a grilled January cabbage with leeks, white beans and romanesco.
+Pescatarians probably do better here, but there should be a vegan main option on the menu, like a Roast cauliflower, lentils, kale & walnut sauce.

 25 North Rd, Highgate, London N6 4BE

-We visited this Highgate pub for a Test Drive and it’s a perfect place to go if the weather’s behaving with a lovely back garden (but plenty of space inside too).
+We visited this Highgate pub for a Test Drive and it’s a perfect place to go if the weather’s behaving with a lovely back garden (but there's also plenty of space inside).
 Expect meat from the nearby Highgate Butchers and a seasonal, locally sourced menu outside of the roasts.

 What about non-meat eaters?
 Vegetarian nut roast (served without the Yorkshire)